Nucleus Segmentation and Analysis in Breast Cancer with the MIScnn Framework: Results and Discussion

-\makebox[\textwidth][c]{ } \textbf{Single-rater Dataset \& Multi-rater Dataset.} This model is trained and validated with 1744 single-rater samples and evaluated with a small set of 53 high quality annotations.
-The model performs in all categories better than the exclusive single-rater dataset.
-Stromal's score even doubled in the F1, MCC and IoC categories.
-This leads to the assumption that high quality annotation is very important, especially in the evaluation.
-These cannot be compensated by a higher number of samples of poorer quality. \makebox[\textwidth][c]{ } \makebox[\textwidth][c]{ } \textbf{Single-rater Dataset without Bounding Boxes.} All bounding boxes are removed without a replacement for the training.
-The idea was to strengthen the annotations with good quality.
-Unfortunately, the bounding boxes made up too much of the annotations.
-This resulted in a model that could hardly classify the data.
-The approach is therefore not effective and can be discarded.
-Another idea could be not to remove the annotations but reduce the class weight for the individual annotation.
+\textbf{Single-rater Dataset \& Multi-rater Dataset.} This model is trained and validated with 1,744 single-rater samples (low quality) and evaluated with a small set of 53 high quality annotations.
+The model performs in all categories similar than the exclusive single-rater dataset.
+This leads to the assumption that poorly to moderately annotated samples can still lead to good results if the dataset is large enough.

-\makebox[\textwidth][c]{ } \makebox[\textwidth][c]{ } \textbf{Comparison between the NuCLS and MaskRCNN Models.} The NuCLS study provides a strongly customized model for their Dataset.
-They also trained a model with a general MaskRCNN \cite{MaskRCNN}.
-Both models are trained, validate and evaluate with the single-rater dataset.
-Both results should now be compared directly with our previous single-rater result.